TheMonHub/TheMonHub/README.md

 - lua
   - luau (roblox lua)
   - LÖVE2D
-- C-based language
+- C-family
   - C (the original itself)
   - C++
   - C#
 - Assembly
   - NASM

 That's a lot (6 languages)...
-Anyway, I do stuff by passion and I learn by myself.
+Anyway, I do stuff by passion and I learn by myself + a bit of AI.

  ---